 OxyContin was released to the public in 1996 as a powerful painkiller that was designed to help patients manage overwhelming chronic pain.
 This time-release version of oxycodone not only helped to subdue pain, but it also activated some pleasure receptors in the brain with medical-grade opiates.
 Unfortunately, this resulted in OxyContin becoming just as addictive and abusable as similar drugs such as morphine and heroin.
 While OxyContin detox is not a pleasant experience, anyone that feels as if they may be dealing with an addiction to this medication must seek medical attention immediately.

 OxyContin’s Effect on the Body

-When carried out specifically to break an addiction, this withdrawal period is known as detox and it should always be overseen by a medical professional.
-The severity of the addiction as well as the overall health of the individual will determine exactly what takes place during detox, but going “cold turkey” can be exceptionally difficult and even dangerous when done without supervision.
+When carried out correctly to break an addiction, this withdrawal period is known as detox, and it should always be overseen by a medical professional.
+The severity of the addiction, as well as the overall health of the individual, will determine what takes place during OxyContin detox, but going “cold turkey” can be tough and even dangerous when done without supervision.
 The initial symptoms will often become apparent within a few hours of no longer using.
 The overall length of detox takes from 4 to 12 days.
 Common side effects include nausea, vomiting, irritability, and insomnia.
-Many describe it as a very bad cold or flu tied in with emotional and psychological issues.
+Many describe it as a terrible cold or flu tied in with emotional and psychological issues.

-The chance of breaking an addiction to opiates on one’s own is very small.
-Instead of throwing away the drugs and hoping for the best, addicts must have a support system in place in order to create long-term results.
-Detox should always be overseen by medical professionals, but addicts also want to consider an inpatient center after the physical effects of detoxing have begun to wear off.
-Inpatient treatment programs last from 30 to 90 days and will actually address some of the root causes of the addiction instead of only treating the side effects.
+The chance of breaking an addiction to opiates on one’s own is minimal.
+Instead of throwing away the drugs and hoping for the best, addicts must have a support system in place to create long-term results.
+OxyContin detox should always be overseen by medical professionals, but addicts also want to consider an inpatient center after the physical effects of detoxing has begun to wear off.
+Inpatient treatment programs last from 30 to 90 days and will address some of the causes of the addiction instead of only treating the side effects.